Shaving My Face Is One Of The Worst Things I've Done In The Name Of Beauty

 He continues, "Usually, the skin will be a little red and dry for a day or so, but it usually looks its best a few days after the treatment."

 A little freaked out?
-There are other ways to get your skin in tip-top condition
+There are other ways to get your skin glowing

-We've already touched on hair removal but if the thought of taking a scalpel to your face in a bid to get that glow sends chills down your spine, there are other ways to attain it.
+We've already touched on hair removal but if the thought of taking a scalpel to your face sends chills down your spine, there are other ways to attain luminosity.
 "Good exfoliation can be achieved by regular use of AHAs (Alpha Hydroxy Acids), retinoids and other skincare products," says Dr. Anjali.

-Recently launched, Alpha-H's Liquid Gold Rose, £37.50, available at Cult Beauty, is a gentler version of its sell-out sister, Liquid Gold, and harnesses glycolic acid to slough away dull surface cells, brightening and refining at the same time.
+Recently launched, Alpha-H's Liquid Gold Rose is a gentler version of its sell-out sister, Liquid Gold, and harnesses glycolic acid to slough away dull surface cells, brightening and refining at the same time.
 Simply drench a cotton pad and swipe away.

-Also on our radar are NeoStrata's Smooth Surface Daily Peel Pads, £50, available at Dermacare Direct.
+Also on our radar are NeoStrata's Smooth Surface Daily Peel Pads.
 Packed with glycolic acid, the two-part package, which includes nifty dry pads and a travel-friendly 60ml solution, improves skin texture and tone.
 Unlike others, it is an AHA that can be used every day.

-And if you're after even quicker results, pick up The Ordinary's 2% Retinoid, £8, available at Cult Beauty instead.
+And if you're after even quicker results, pick up The Ordinary's 2% Retinoid instead.
 It encourages cell renewal at lightning speed to leave you with crystal-clear, radiant skin – but it is important to note that using a retinoid and an AHA together may cause irritation, so choose one or the other.
 And whatever you do, don't choose an exfoliator containing beads or crystals as they could potentially tear skin.
 Ouch.

 “I think that’s the great thing about dermaplaning,” concludes Dr. Jack.
 “It is clean exfoliation without the scratching.”